 The SFO also noted that the investment was backed by a tangible asset - a car.
-In Mr G's case the "Vehicle Funding Form" he was provided with when he made his payments didn't specify a particular vehicle but did refer to the number of units being funded.
-The investment information sent to Mr G also detailed that his payment would be used to fund the purchase of a vehicle.
+In Mr G's case the "Vehicle Funding Forms" he was provided with when he made his payments didn't specify a particular vehicle but did refer to the number of units being funded.
 The evidence I have referred to above shows this aspect of the investment wasn't being performed.